WPBeginner

 ?>

-Other Solutions That Have Worked for Users
+Additional Solutions That Have Worked for Users

-1. Update WordPress Site URL
+1. Update the WordPress Site URL

 UPDATE wp_options SET option_value='YOUR_SITE_URL' WHERE option_name='siteurl'

-Don’t forget to provide your own site URL and change wp_options to your own table name as you may have changed the WordPress table prefix.
+Don’t forget to provide your own site URL and change wp_options to your own table name, as you may have changed the WordPress table prefix.

 2. Rebooting Web Server

-This will restart your web and database server which may fix some temporary glitches causing the error.
+This will restart your web and database server, which may fix some temporary glitches causing the error.

-3. Ask for help
+3. Ask For Help

 If everything else fails, then you may need to contact your web hosting company.
 All good WordPress hosting companies will help you troubleshoot the problem, point you in the right direction, or even fix it for you.